vanandrew/warpkit/README.md

 ### Julia

-`warpkit` requires `julia` installed on your system ensure that you have the `julia` executable in your path, and the `julia` libraries correctly setup in your `ld.so.conf`.
+`warpkit` requires `julia` installed on your system.
+Before proceeding, please ensure that you have the `julia` executable on your path, and that the `julia` libraries are correctly setup in your `ld.so.conf` (or relevant library path variable).
 See the below instructions for both Linux and macOS.

+Alternatively, you can install `warpkit` through the provided `conda` installer (need testers + feedback, if you choose this method, please create an issue if you encounter issues).
+This obviates the need to install `julia` since conda is setup to install it for you automatically.

 #### Linux

-If you installed julia via a package manager, library configuration should be done for you (most of the time) already.
+If you installed `julia` via a package manager, library configuration should be done for you (most of the time) already.
-However, if you installed Julia manually, you may need to tell `ldconfig` where the julia libraries are.
+However, if you installed `julia` manually, you may need to tell `ldconfig` where the `julia` libraries are.
 For example, on debian based systems you can do this with:

 ```bash